palaa159/Docs/OpenBCI Software/01-OpenBCI_GUI.md

 Start the system first.
 Then, arrange the GUI to how you like it and __press Shift + 'S' to Save__.
 You will see a message saying "Settings Saved!"

 Afterwards, or the next time you open the GUI, just __press Shift + 'L' to Load__.
 If the settings are incompatible (ex. loading 16 channels while using 8), the GUI will show an error at the bottom .
-If all is well, the GUI will display "Settings Loaded!"
+If all is well, the GUI will display "Settings Loaded!" as the GUI snaps directly to your desired settings!

 ## Other Keyboard Shortcuts
 __Use the spacebar to start or stop the data stream!__ You can use _lowercase 'b' to set "Bias Don't Include"_ on all channels, or _uppercase 'B' to set "Bias Include"_ on all channels.